partysalat/monitory/README.md

 ```

 ### Developing
-When you develop locally, consider setting this enviroment variable:
+When you develop locally, consider setting this environment variable:
 ```bash
 export MONITORY_DEBUG=true
 ```
-This will start webpack in debug mode and dramatically decrease compile time and development speed.
+This will start webpack in debug mode and dramatically decrease compile time and increase development speed.

 ### Dashboard